Carlisle Graham: First survival over the falls

 He was afterwards cared for by his wife and remarked to a reporter, "I determined to make the trip this morning because I was satisfied that I could do it safely."
 He was not able to tell the point he went over the falls, describing that the "awful shaking up I got stupefied me.
 I felt happy.
 I felt like a man who has passed into the painless portion of a death by drowning."
 He declared that he would not attempt the same feat again, as doing it once was enough, noting that he had prepared for the moment for ten years of his life.
 While Graham was the first person to go through the falls and survive, he did not venture over the Horseshoe Falls, although had offered to do so for $1,000 with little interest.
 That feat was achieved 12 years later by Annie Edson Taylor in 1901, using the same barrel that Graham used.

 Competition in England

 On 15 June 1890, a challenge between him and British champion diver Tommy Burns involved them to each to dive off Runcorn Bridge in England, swim 300 yards then run 10 mi.
 To evade police, Burns dressed as an old woman and Graham as a laborer.
 Burns beat Graham on the swim by 10 minutes and subsequently won the race.
-Following his 94 ft jump off Runcorn Bridge on June 19, 1890, he took several similar jumps after this.
+Following his 94 ft jump off Runcorn Bridge on June 19, 1890, he took several similar jumps thereafter.